 I dedicate this to my grandparents Nada and Mile, to the memory of them, and to my own memories that remain here.

-Before dinner, I would sit in the backyard of the house with my grandma, right next to the well.
-On that day, we were cleaning the mussels that we had brought back from the sea earlier.
+Before dinner I would sit in the backyard of the house with my grandma.
+On that day, we were cleaning the mussels that we had brought back from the sea.
 I remember that I hated the texture of the mussels, and I still do.

 But I remember I loved this time with her, she would always tell a story or sing a song while we were sitting there together.